jdlamstein/happybot/README.md

 Two separate neural networks analyzed the top half of the face and the lower half of the face.
 The upper model had a TPR 87% and the lower model had a TPR of 91%, which averages to 89% TPR.
 I found the upper model performed best with six layers, and the lower with only two, which I assume is because the facial actions in the lower part of the face move a greater distance and are easier to detect.
 This accuracy is comparable to Tian's paper, and Tian's group calculated accuracy in the same way.
 However, Tian used a dataset in addition to CK+, the Ekman-Hager Facial Action Dataset.
 I saw, from the confusion matrix, that some AUs were detected more reliably than others.
 After some tinkering with the input parameters and the weights of the loss function, nothing changed, and I deduced that the problem was limited data and I eliminated them from the classification.
 The AUs found were sufficient to classify basic emotions on live video.

+Here's a pic of me smiling.
+There are a few extra AUs because this was an earlier version with about 80% accuracy, but it still read my facial expression.
+I was happy that the model worked outside of the CK+ dataset.

 <p align = "center">
   <img src="/img/emo_pic.png" alt="Beautiful image not rendered..." width="758" height="600">
 </p>